-- The conviction of a certified employee for any offense listed in Tenn.
-Code Ann. §39-13-352, §39-17-417, and §40-35-501(i)(2); - Teachers who have been suspended or dismissed, or who have resigned, following allegations of conduct, including sexual misconduct, which, if substantiated, would warrant consideration for license suspension or revocation under the state board of education rule.
+The conviction of a certified employee for any offense listed in Tenn.
+Code Ann. §39-13-352, §39-17-417, and §40-35-501(i)(2); In addition to reporting certified employees, SCS will report any conviction of teachers holding temporary permit in the same manner as required for licensed teachers.
+Teachers who have been suspended or dismissed, or who have resigned, following allegations of conduct, including sexual misconduct, which, if substantiated, would warrant consideration for license suspension or revocation under the state board of education rule.